sthompson-athenian/optionals-and-comparators/README.md

-# Dice Methods
+# Optionals and Comparators

-In this assignment, you'll be writing some code to practice using Streams in Java.
+In this assignment, you'll be writing some code to practice using Optionals and Comparators in Java.
-Each of your functions should just be a single statement.
-You don't need any loops!
-The number of intermediate operations allowed for each function is listed above it.
-Note that these do not include the call to stream() or any terminal operations such as collect() or allMatch().

 <br />
 <br />